Disability / Handicap Discrimination

 The EEOC’s “Fact Sheet on the EEOC’s Final Regulations Implementing the ADAAA” and “Questions & Answers on the Final Rule Implementing the ADA Amendments Act of 2008” provide additional information on the changes to the ADA following the Amendments.

-As lawyers concentrating in employment law and located in the heart of Boston in Faneuil Hall, we look forward to meeting with you and addressing your handicap discrimination concerns.Handicap Discrimination: Learn More
+As lawyers concentrating in employment law and located in the heart of Boston, we look forward to meeting with you and addressing your handicap discrimination concerns.Handicap Discrimination: Learn More